LemurPwned/cmtj/README.md

 [![Downloads](https://img.shields.io/pypi/dm/cmtj.svg)]()

 ## Short description

-The library allows for macromagnetic simulation of multilayer spintronic structures.
 A name may be misleading -- the MTJ (Magnetic Tunnel Junctions) are not the only structures that may be simulated.
+The library allows for macromagnetic simulation of various multilayer spintronic structures.
+The package uses C++ implementation of (s)LLGS (stochastic Landau-Lifschitz-Gilbert-Slonczewski) equation with various field contributions included for instance: anisotropy, interlayer exchange coupling, demagnetisation, dipole fields etc.
+It is also possible to connect devices in parallel or in series to have electrically coupled arrays.

 ## Quickstart